deekoder/test/docs/faq.md

 ```
 $ docker pull minio/minio
 ```
-Head over to our Minio-Docker [doc](https://docs.minio.io/docs/minio-docker-container) for more detials.
+Head over to our Minio-Docker [doc](https://docs.minio.io/docs/minio-docker-container) for more details.

 ##### Is there a recommended hardware configuration for Minio server?